NAV on 2021/04/20

 A minimum of 80% of the market value of the fund must be invested in equities.

-The fund’s offshore exposure stood at 27.5% at quarter end.
-Offshore securities rose 7.8% in Rand and 4.9% in US$ over the period.
-Key positive contributors in the offshore portion were TJX, rising 18.2%, Union Pacific Corp, gaining 15.5% and Johnson & Johnson, up 14.6% in US$.
-Contributing detractors included L Brands, down 16.1%; and Wells Fargo, which lost 4.5% in US$ over the quarter.
+The fund’s offshore exposure stood at 24.8% at quarter end.
+Offshore securities fell 3.5% in Rands but rose 4.6% in US Dollars over the period.
+Key positive contributors in the offshore portion (in US$) were Union Pacific, rising 12.2%, TJX, gaining 10% and Investor AB, up 16.3% in US$.
+The main contributing detractors were Ventas, down 19.9% and McDonald’s, down 7.4% in US$ over the quarter.

-The fund has a 11.5% allocation to attractive yielding property stocks (local and offshore) which returned 2.9% for the quarter.
-To add some further yield to the portfolio preference shares are held amounting to 4.8% of total assets.
-The yield on these instruments is on average greater than 10%.
-We view this as attractive given specific future value unlock catalysts we have identified.
+The fund has an 11.2% allocation to property stocks (local and offshore) which rose 1.3% during the quarter.
+To add some further yield to the portfolio, preference shares are held amounting to 3.8% of total assets.
+The yield on these instruments is on average almost 10%.
+Additionally, the fund has a 2.5% position in select corporate debt instruments.
+These instruments are offering yields of over 11%, which we believe to be attractive.

 The portfolio's investment universe will apart from assets in liquid form, consist mainly of equity securities and property securities, as well as preference shares.
 The portfolio will invest in shares with positive dividend characteristics and may use derivatives to hedge out any market risk on shares where the view on capital growth is not positive.
 The portfolio may invest in listed and unlisted financial instruments, in accordance with the provisions of the Act, and the Regulations thereto, as amended from time to time, as well as in offshore investments as permitted by legislation, in order to achieve the portfolio's investment objective.
 The manager may from time to time invest in participatory interests in portfolios of collective investment schemes registered in the Republic of South Africa and which are consistent with the portfolio's investment policy.